Frank Millard: Michigan Attorney General

 In 1950, Millard was elected as Michigan Attorney General.
 He served in that position from January 1951 through December 1954.
 In November 1954, he lost his re-election bid to Thomas M. Kavanagh.
 He was the last Republican to hold the office of Attorney General in Michigan until Mike Cox was narrowly elected to the office in 2002.

 General Counsel of the Army

 In March 1955, he was appointed by President Dwight Eisenhower as the General Counsel of the U.S. Army.
 In December 1956, he was hospitalized at the University of Michigan Hospital where he underwent surgery to remove a portion of one lung.
 He served as the Army's General Counsel through February 1961.

 Millard was married to Dorothy E. McCorkell on November 8, 1930.
-He died on November 12, 1976 at age of 84.
+He died on November 12, 1976, aged 84.